AStcherbinine/omegapy/docs/doc_omega_plots.md

         If True -> Diplay the colorbar.
     grid : bool, optional (default True)
-        Enable the display of the lat/lon grid.
+        Enable the display of the lat/lon grid. mask : 2D array or None, optional (default None) The array that identify the bad/corrupted pixels to remove.
+        If None, all the pixels are conserved.
+        | 1 -> Good pixel
+        | NaN -> Bad pixel
+    negatives_longitudes : str or bool, optional (default 'auto') Argument for non-polar plots.
+        | True -> longitudes between 0° and 360°.
+        | False -> longitudus between -180° and 180°.
+        | 'auto' -> automatic detection of the best case.
 ~~~

 ### Display cube interactive version